 agency of the federal government, the Endowment is the nation's

-largest annual funder of the arts and supports MCC with an
+largest annual funder of the arts and supports Mass Cultural Council with an

 MASSCreative empowers creative organizations and the public with a powerful voice that brings the attention and resources necessary to build vibrant, creative communities.